Top Rated

 When choosing the best filter for your planted aquarium, consider the size of your tank, the type and number of plants you have, and the specific needs of your aquatic ecosystem.
 Remember to regularly clean and maintain your filter to ensure optimal performance and a healthy environment for your plants and fish.

-See also Who invented the aquarium
+See also Where is the largest aquarium in the world

 Importance of a Good Filtration System